Course type: Practical

 Information for the practical session on vaginal assessment.

-The practical sessions include peer physical examination (PPE) and are compliant with the requirements of CSP information paper PD092.
+The practical sessions include peer physical examination (PPE).

 All participants have the right to opt in or out of the practical sessions.
 Female participants may choose to act as a model during the practical sessions, however they have the right to decline to be examined by any specific course participants due to embarrassment or other factors.
 If a participant does not want to examine a course participant they usually have the option of completing the examination on one of the tutors.
 Another alternative is for course participants to arrange to have their own ‘live’ model present but they must meet any extra costs incurred.

-In the case of a participant declining to complete at least one vaginal examination on a ‘live’ model it will not be possible to complete the skills checklist and the participant will not be able to complete the programme (see ‘programme requirements’ information on page 2).
+In the case of a participant declining to complete at least one vaginal examination on a ‘live’ model it will not be possible to complete the skills checklist and the participant will not be able to complete the programme (see ‘programme requirements’ information above).

 Valid consent procedures are used throughout.
 A participant choosing to act as a model may opt out of having practical techniques performed on them at any stage.